pablo-lopez-martinez/Functional-programming/README.md

 # Functional-programming

-Group of practices developed during Programming Paradigms lab.
+Group of practices developed during Programming Paradigms lab in University of A Coruña.
 In this case we used Ocaml to get used to Functional Programming.